-A summary of audits and other activities conducted by the Internal Audit Department for the 2007-2008 fiscal year (Attachment D) will be reviewed and the proposed 2009 Annual Audit Plan (Attachment E) will be presented.
+Mr. Knight called on Mr. Rozewski who introduced Diana Biggs, director of Internal Audit, for a report on internal controls, a summary of audits and activities conducted by the Internal Audit Department in 2007-2008 (Attachment D), and a review of the proposed 2009 Annual Audit Plan (Attachment E).
+Attachments D and E are appended to the file copy of these minutes.